 Why would Edison hold this reveal in this small town when his company was based in Manhattan?
-New York City had dozens of music halls and newspapers; Columbus barely had one of each.
+New York City had dozens of opera houses and newspapers; Columbus had only one of each.

 Although Edison was born and raised in Ohio, he would have never chosen this music hall.
 Former President Hayes selected it as a cover story.
 Upon leaving office in 1881, Hayes's replacement, President Garfield, secretly appointed him commander of the country's first 'actually' secret agency.

-Sixteen years earlier, President Andrew Johnson set up the Secret Service soon after Lincoln's assassination.
+President Andrew Johnson set up the Secret Service six years earlier after President Lincoln's assassination.

 However, Secret Service agents carried Secret Service badges and worked from their town's Secret Service office, which ain't exactly "secret."
-This had to be a very boring new government service that just happens to move very rapidly.
+This needed to be a very boring government service that just happens to move rapidly.